 Sadly, they weren’t really the right size.
-I asked how to install them and didn’t like that answer either.
+I asked for ‘how to install screen door’ instructions and didn’t like that answer either.
 Too difficult!

 So I came up with my own fix.
-I WAS going to make these doors work or else!
+I WAS going to make these wooden screen doors work or else!

-Basically put, the screen doors you choose need to fit INSIDE the door opening with a little extra room.
+Basically put, both screen doors need to fit width-wise INSIDE the door opening trim with a little extra room to spare.
 You’ll soon see why.

 The proper way to install screen doors is to remove the moulding and replace it with something the hinges can attach to.
-Not only didn’t I want to do that, because the doors weren’t even the right size to begin with.
+I didn’t want to do that, because the wooden screen doors weren’t even the right size to begin with.

 So this is what I invented because cheating is my middle name.
 Funky Cheating Junk!